Network diagnostics for a dedicated server

 Install the

-iperf3utility on the external server, see the iPerf documentation for details. -
+iperf3utility on the external server, see the iPerf documentation for more details. -

 iperf3 -c <ip_address> -P20 -t60 -i10Specify

-Perform the measurement in the opposite direction - add the
+Perform a measurement in the reverse direction — add the

 -Rkey to the command:iperf3 -c <ip_address> -P20 -t60 -i10 -RSpecify

-Check the status of the network interfaces if the server does not have Internet access.
+Check the status of network interfaces if the server has no internet access.

 Linux